viamrobotics/docs/docs/ml/vision/_index.md

 # Grab camera from the robot
 cam1 = Camera.from_robot(robot, "cam1")

-# Get the detector you configured on your robot
+# Get the detector you configured on your machine
 my_detector = VisionClient.from_robot(robot, "my_detector")

 # Get an image from the camera